 Bengal Tigers are ferocious predators.
 Even so, they are on the endangered species list.
-Unfortunately between poaching and habitat loss, they have continued to suffer under human involvement.
+Unfortunately between poaching and habitat loss, their populations are dwindling.
 Tigers iconic stripes help break up their coloring and blend in with trees and tall grasses.
-These mighty cats take down prey such as water buffalo, serow, takin, guar, and smaller species like wild boar and porcupines.
+These mighty cats are incredibly strong and take down prey such as water buffalo, serow, takin, guar, and smaller species like wild boar and porcupines.

 Cougars, also known as a Pumas or mountain lions, live in North and South America.
 Mountain lions, as their name suggests, prefer rocky canyons and steep mountainous terrain.
 A single male may keep a territory up to 100 square miles.
 They eat mainly deer, but also sometimes smaller mammals or even coyotes.
 If a cougar can not finish its meal in one go, it will hide it under grass and leaves for later.

 Bobcats are one of North America’s most common wildcats.
 These cats mostly feed on small mammals and rodents.
 Bobcats have an excellent sense of smell and hearing.
 They are also great climbers.
-Much larger than your average house cat, but with a small and stubby tail.
+They are much larger than your average house cat and have a small and stubby tail.

 14. Large Indian Civet

 The Large Indian Civet lives in rainforests, grasslands, and savannahs in India and much of southeast Asia.
 They are solitary animals that live on a diet of small mammals, frogs, snakes, lizards, insects, and arthropods.
 However they are also known to occasionally consume fruit, but they are largely considered to be carnivorous.
 The Indian Civet is a threatened species, hunted for its scent glands and food.
 They produce a musk called Civet which is actually used to produce some perfumes.

 15. Canadian Lynx